Application for Financial Aid

 2. Students who enroll for fewer than 12 hours are not eligible to receive a scholarship, except in the case of a last semester senior who may receive the scholarship, but only in the appropriate percentage of the tuition charged.

 3. Students are expected to complete their programs in four years (eight semesters).
 This means that students should carry an average of 16 hours per semester.

 4. Home-schooled students are eligible for Presidential Scholarships and other University scholarships.
 Eligibility is based upon the student achieving a qualifying score on the ACT or SAT.
 Class rank and high school GPA will not be considered.
 Students must complete the home school requirements of their home state.

-5. Students who enroll in an officially approved special program (see Special Programs section of this Bulletin) may receive University financial aid for the program.
+5. Students who enroll in an officially approved special/external program (see Special Programs: Off Campus Programs section of this Bulletin) may receive University financial aid for the program.
 However, University financial aid will not be given to repeat the same special program.

 6. Students in the 3/2 Engineering program at the University of Kentucky will have aid processed by UK when attending that institution following Asbury enrollment.

-7. Student load for Financial Aid purposes: Undergraduate and Graduate students will be considered full-time or half-time for fall, spring, and summer semesters according to the following schedule of minimum semester hours:
+7. Student load for Financial Aid purposes: Undergraduate and Graduate students will be considered full-time, three-quarter-time, or half-time for any enrolled semester according to the following schedule of minimum semester hours: